CMSgov/beneficiary-fhir-data/apps/bfd-model/bfd-model-rif-samples/dev/synthea-test-plan.md

 ## Load Synthetic Data in Hosted Environments

-1. We need to make sure in TEST, SBX or PROD there are no collisions for the main properties in synthetic data i.e. bene_id, mbi_num, claim_id, etc. Before loading data, agregate RIF data to generate the following queries:
+1. Before loading data, we need to make sure in TEST, SBX or PROD there are no collisions for the main properties in synthetic data i.e. bene_id, mbi_num, claim_id, etc. Each of the queries should return zero records.
+Aggregate RIF file data from all claim types, beneficiaries, and Part D Events located in `apps/bfd-model/bfd-model-rif-samples/src/main/resources/rif-synthea/` to generate the following queries for the various synthea end-state properties:

+        -- For Beneficiary
         Select count(*) from public.beneficiaries where mbi_num in (‘XXX’,’YYY’,…);

         Select count(*) from public.beneficiaries where bene_id in (‘XXX’,’YYY’,…);

         Select count(*) from public.beneficiaries where hicn_unhashed in (‘XXX’,’YYY’,…);

+        -- For PDE
         Select count(*) from public.partd_events where pde_id in (‘XXX’,’YYY’,…);